braintree/manners/README.md

 If your request handler spawns Goroutines that are not guaranteed to finish with the request, you can ensure they are also completed with the `StartRoutine` and `FinishRoutine` functions on the server.

+### Compatability

+Manners 3.0.0 and above use standard library functionality introduced in Go 1.3.

 ### Installation

 `go get github.com/braintree/manners`